mr-vinn/gitlabhq/README.md

 `namespace`->`engine` merge conflicts are resolved, the engine is tested with a dummy application created for the `engine` branch.
 When all tests pass, a new branch is checked out named `x-x-stable-engine`.
-These stable branches receive security and bug fixes from the upstream `x-x-stable` branches.
+These stable branches receive security and bug fixes from the upstream `x-x-stable` branches via the `x-x-stable-namespace` branches.

 ## Using Gitlab as an Engine

-To add the Gitlab engine to your Rails app, update your Gemfile with something like this:
+* To add the Gitlab engine to your Rails app, update your Gemfile with something like this:

         gem 'gitlab', '6.9.0', :github => 'mr-vinn/gitlab', :branch => '6-9-stable-engine'

   You can use one of the `x-x-stable-engine` branches, or the `engine` branch directly.
-The `x-y-z` tags are only available on the stable engine branches, so if you want to configure a specific version of gitlab in your app then you should use the appropriate `x-x-stable-engine` branch.
+The `x-y-z` tags are only available on the stable engine branches, so if you want to configure a specific version of upstream Gitlab in your app then you should use the appropriate `x-x-stable-engine` branch.

+* Run `bundle install` to install the gitlab-engine gem and its dependencies.

+* Run `rails g gitlab:install [postgresql|mysql]` to add default configuration files, a database migration, and scripts to your application.
+A database configuration file is also copied for the database type you specify on the command line.

+  By default, the install generator runs in interactive mode and prompts you for things like email addresses and hostnames; it uses your answers to customize your Gitlab configuration files.

+* Review the YML files that the generator copied to `config/`, and edit them to suit your needs.

 ## NOTE: The rest of this document is the official Gitlab Community Edition README